-The Specialized Allez road bike has stood the test of time as a model family, with early versions appearing as far back as the late 1970s.
-It’s a well known, and well loved, platform that provided the first springboard into cycling for thousands of riders - and it continues to do so.
+The Specialized Allez road bikes range is a well known, and well loved, platform that provided the first springboard into cycling for thousands of riders - and it continues to do so.

-Whilst some models within the family are still purpose designed to provide an excellent introduction to cycling, the range also includes some race tuned machines designed with full throttle riding at front of mind.
+Whilst some models within the family are still purpose designed to provide an excellent introduction to cycling, the range also includes some race tuned machines created with full throttle ridingat front of mind.

 Being a consistently best selling bike for the American giants - and indeed for retailers all over the world - the Allez has received a lot of design hours.